ekochmar/ekochmar.github.io/publications.md

 In Proceedings of the 9th IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining (ASONAM 2017).
 This research was **reviewed in [Scientific American](https://www.scientificamerican.com/podcast/episode/celebrities-tweet-like-bots/)**, International Business Times, among other sources. [[paper](https://www.repository.cam.ac.uk/bitstream/handle/1810/298180/main.pdf?sequence=3)]

+<a name="2017"></a>
+# 2016
-- Aurelie Herbelot and Ekaterina Kochmar (2016).
+- Aurelie Herbelot and **Ekaterina Kochmar** (2016).
 ‘Calling on the classical phone’: a distributional model of adjective-noun errors in learners’ English.
-In Proceedings of the 26th International Conference on Computational Linguistics (COLING 2016)
+In Proceedings of the 26th International Conference on Computational Linguistics (COLING 2016) [[paper](https://aclanthology.org/C16-1093/)]
-- Ekaterina Kochmar and Ekaterina Shutova (2016).
+- **Ekaterina Kochmar** and Ekaterina Shutova (2016).
 Cross-Lingual Lexico-Semantic Transfer in Language Learning.
-In Proceedings of the 54th Annual Meeting of the Association for Computational Linguistics (ACL 2016)
+In Proceedings of the 54th Annual Meeting of the Association for Computational Linguistics (ACL 2016) [[paper](https://aclanthology.org/P16-1092.pdf)]
-- Menglin Xia, Ekaterina Kochmar, and Ted Briscoe (2016).
+- Menglin Xia, **Ekaterina Kochmar**, and Ted Briscoe (2016).
 Text Readability Assessment for Second Language Learners.
 In Proceedings of the 11th Workshop on Innovative Use of NLP for Building Educational Applications (BEA11, NAACL 2016).
-A system based on this research is deployed in Read & Improve (https://readandimprove.englishlanguageitutoring.com)
+A system based on this research is deployed in [Read & Improve](https://readandimprove.englishlanguageitutoring.com) [[paper]()]

 - Ekaterina Kochmar (2015).
 Error Detection in Content Word Combinations.
 Technical report UCAM-CL- TR-886, Computer Laboratory, University of Cambridge, ISSN 1476-2986
 - Ekaterina Kochmar and Ted Briscoe (2015).
 Using Learner Data to Improve Error Correction in Adjective– Noun Combinations.
 In Proceedings of the 10th Workshop on Innovative Use of NLP for Building Educational Applications (BEA10, NAACL 2015)
 - Ekaterina Kochmar and Ted Briscoe (2014).
 Detecting Learner Errors in the Choice of Content Words Using Compositional Distributional Semantics.
 In Proceedings of the 25th International Conference on Computational Linguistics: Technical Papers (COLING 2014)